-The pupil will be supported to notice detailed features of objects in their environment and to talk about why things happen and why they work.
-He will also learn how to show care for living things and the environment.
+These pupils will learn how to notice detailed features of objects in their environment, as well as how to talk about why things happen and why they work.
+The group will also learn how to show care and concern for living things and the environment.

 Some of the strategies that we use in our class.